These

 to find, and many have only been found once.
 At the moment I

 have found about half of them.
-I also include a few special
+I also include a few orchids

-non-orchids which grow in my Zone A and which have not been
+ranges special non-orchids which grow in my Zone A and which

 Species